lmfit/uncertainties/doc/user_guide.rst

-A **common exponent** is automatically calculated if an exponent is needed for the larger of the nominal value (in absolute value) and the uncertainty.
-The exponent is generally **factored**, for increased
+A **common exponent** is automatically calculated if an exponent is needed for the larger of the nominal value (in absolute value) and the uncertainty (the rule is the same as for floats).
+The exponent is generally **factored**, for increased legibility:
-legibility:

 >>> print x*1e7
 (2.00+/-0.10)e+06